graalvm/container/README.md

 You can also set an image to a specific Java version that allows an update for a subversion to be pulled.
 For instance, using `ghcr.io/graalvm/jdk-community:latest`, the image will be updated for 23.0.x releases, but not for 23.0.0.
-Using `ghcr.io/graalvm/native-image-community` you will always get the latest update available for Native Image community, the latest OS which is for now Oracle Linux 9 and Oracle Linux 9 slim, and the latest Java version.
+Using `ghcr.io/graalvm/native-image-community` you will always get the latest update available for Native Image GraalVM Community Edition, the latest OS which is for now Oracle Linux 9 and Oracle Linux 9 slim, and the latest Java version.

 For a standalone image, use:
 ```